MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-tracking-and-reservations.md

 ### <a name="reserve-specific-serial-or-lot-numbers"></a>Reserve Specific Serial or Lot Numbers
 In this business scenario, Late Binding functionality ensures that a user who is trying to reserve a particular serial or lot number that is currently nonspecifically reserved can do so.
 A nonspecific reservation is reshuffled at the time of reservation to free the serial or lot number for the specific request.

-The reshuffle happens automatically, but embedded Help is displayed at the bottom of the **Reservation** window and shows the following text:
+The reshuffle happens automatically, but embedded Help is displayed at the bottom of the **Reservation** page and shows the following text:

 **XX of the Total Reserved Quantity are nonspecific and may be available.**